MOHAB28/algoriza_task1/README.md

 ### On Boarding page:

-- I used MVVM as a state management to handle its logic.
+- I have used MVVM as a state management to handle its logic.

 - I tried to use reusable components concept as much as possible.